Mamelodi Sundowns Crush Richards Bay as Title Glory Beckons

 Miguel Cardoso’s charges dictated the tempo and allowed Richards Bay no room to breathe.
 The visitors struggled to gain any possession or create meaningful chances, with Denis Onyango largely untested in goal.

-By half-time, the match looked all but over as Sundowns held a deserved 2-0 lead, firmly in control and showing all the signs of champions-elect.
+By half-time, the match looked all but over as Sundowns held a deserved 2-0 lead, firmly in control and showing all the signs of likely champions.

-Allende seals the win inthe are second half
+Allende seals the win in the second half

 Marcelo Allende killed the game as a contest in the second half with a composed finish that made it 3-0.
 The Chilean midfielder’s goal reflected the team’s control and class, as Masandawana stretched their lead at the top of the table.